 Addiction to Stimulants

 For those addicted to prescription or illicit stimulants, these substances are the main priority in their life.
 An addicted person often ignores negative consequences, whether personal or health-related.
 Stimulants flood the brain with the pleasure-inducing chemical dopamine, which is why many people use it again.
-Stimulant abuse can cause immediate and long-term effects on a person’s health.
+Stimulant addiction can cause immediate and long-term effects on a person’s health.

 Understanding the symptoms of a stimulant addiction can help determine if you or someone you know has a problem.
 There are 11 criteria for an addiction as outlined by the Diagnostic and Statistical Manual of Mental Disorders.
 Learn about the symptoms of addiction.

 Stimulant Abuse Statistics